-White House Chief of Staff John Kelly stirred up controversy on Monday night when, appearing on the Fox News program “The Ingraham Angle,” he said “the lack of an ability to compromise led to the Civil War.”
+Former White House Chief of Staff John Kelly stirred up controversy when, appearing on Fox News, said “the lack of an ability to compromise led to the Civil War.”

 As many historians have already noted, historically speaking, it’s hard to imagine what further compromise was available by the time the war broke out, other than the South deciding not to secede or attack Ft.
 Sumter—and accepting the eventual abolition of slavery.
 It’s not as if Congress didn’t try.
 Earlier decades had seen multiple compromise efforts, including most famously the Missouri Compromise of 1820.